sayedulabrar/Secured_encrypted_chat_app/README.md

 - **Push Notifications:** Receive notifications for new messages and updates.

 ### **7. Enhanced Security**
-- **Account Protection:** Users can log in with their image, password, and role.
+- **Account Protection:** Users can log in with their useid, password.
 Logout functionality ensures that sessions are secure.
 - **Secure Data Handling:** All credentials and sensitive data are handled with the highest security standards.

 ### **8. Profile Update**